lgibelli/singularity-docs/index.rst

 .. _sec:exec:

-The Singularity sub-command allows you to spawn an arbitrary command within your container image as if it were running directly on the host system.
+The ``exec`` Singularity sub-command allows you to spawn an arbitrary command within your container image as if it were running directly on the host system.
 All standard IO, pipes, and file systems are accessible via the command being exec’ed within the container.
 Note that this exec is